John Joly

-Career
+Early life

-Joly was born in Holywood House (the Church of Ireland Rectory), Bracknagh, County Offaly, Ireland.
-He was a second cousin of Charles Jasper Joly, the astronomer.
+Joly was born in Holywood House (the Church of Ireland Rectory), Bracknagh, Kings's County, Ireland.
+He was a second cousin of astronomer Charles Jasper Joly.
 He entered Trinity College, Dublin in 1876, graduating in Engineering in 1882 in first place with several special certificates in branches of engineering, at the same time obtaining a First Class Honours in modern literature.
 He worked as a demonstrator in Trinity's Engineering and Physics departments before succeeding William Johnson Sollas in the Chair of Geology and Mineralogy in 1897, a position which he held until his death in 1933 in Dublin.
 A keen yachtsman, he served as a Commissioner for Irish Lights.